New Orleans Wedding Venues

 Latrobe's on Royal

 The Chicory, located in the Warehouse District of downtown New Orleans, is a great choice for couples who don't necessarily want to have their wedding right in the middle of the French Quarter, but still want to be fairly close to the action.
-The venue features plenty of outdoor and indoor space, and photographs very well.
+The venue features plenty of outdoor and indoor space, and with its abundant exposed brick, it photographs very well.
+Ceremonies can be held in one of the indoor spaces, or for an outdoor ceremony, on the rooftop deck area.
+St. Patrick's and Immaculate Conception are located fairly close, easily within second-line distance.

 Board of Trade

 New Orleans Board of Trade is an ideal choice for a wedding with a large guest count.
 The indoor space is huge, and there's also a large courtyard out front, perfect for an outdoor ceremony.
-I've also photographed ceremonies here that are under the carriageway (which also can server as a back-up plan for courtyard ceremonies in case of rain), and at the end of the reception the carriageway is an optimal spot for a sparkler send-off if you choose to have one.
+I've also photographed ceremonies here that are under the covered outdoor Arcade adjacent to the courtyard.
+This spot also can server as a back-up plan for planned courtyard ceremonies in case of rain, and at the end of the reception the Arcade is an optimal spot for a sparkler send-off if you choose to have one.

 Venues in Jax Brewery